-So when I tried to choose my top recommendations among the books I read in 2017 that will make you a better writer in 2018… well, it was agony.
+So when I tried to choose my top recommendations among the books I’ve read that will make you a better writer… well, it was agony.

 I had to exclude more than I could include.
 But, eventually, I compiled a list of my top recommendations.
 They aren’t necessarily my all-time favorite books (although some are), but they will make you a better writer.
 I explain why.

 Most of these are not new books.
 Many were published years ago; and, in at least a few cases, decades ago.
-And some I didn’t read for the first time in 2017, but re-read them.
+Some I’ve read a few times.

 The best books lend themselves to rediscovery: Over and over again you can re-read what’s old… and stumble into worlds that feel brand new.

-Here are 12 books that can help you be a better writer in 2018.
+Here are 13 books that will help you be a better writer.